danielbayley/homebrew-alfred/README.md

 brew cask install #workflow
 ~~~

+**You also will need to set a folder for Syncing.** Otherwise, you see an error and your user directory will be used.
+Futhermore, the installed workflows and settings will not be found by Alfred.
+You may find the instructions on setting the Sync folder in [Alfred's docoumentation](https://www.alfredapp.com/help/advanced/sync/#first-mac).

 [Contribute][guide]
 -------------------
 `git config core.hooksPath hooks` and follow the contribution [guide], or copy and adapt an [existing] [_Cask_].